2nd Lt. Donald Ray Bertrand

 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
 After arriving at Takao, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
-From January 1st through the 5th, the POWs received one meal a day and very little water.
-This resulted in the death rate among the POWs to rise.
+From January 1st through the 5th, the POWs received one meal a day which resulted in the death rate among the POWs to rise.
 On January 6th, the POWs began to receive two meals a day.

-On January 13th, the surviving POWs were boarded onto a third "Hell Ship" the Brazil Maru.
+On January 13th, the surviving POWs were boarded onto a third "hell hhip" the Brazil Maru.
 On the ship, the POWs found they had more room and were actually issued life jackets.
 The ship sailed for Japan on January 14th as part of a convoy.
 2nd Lt.
 Donald R. Bertrand died in the ship's hold on January 20, 1945.
 The cause of death was listed as dysentery on the final report on the 192nd Tank Battalion, but U.S. Army records show that he died from wounds he had received during the attack on the Enoura Maru.
 Donald was 23 years old.